Why Combat Sports Cross-Training Is No Longer Optional in 2026

 Where This Prediction Could Be Wrong

-Rule structures protect some specialists from needing cross-discipline skills under live fire.
+Rule structures protect some specialists from needing cross-disciplinary skills under live fire.
 A boxer never has to defend a takedown in a boxing match.
 An Olympic wrestler never has to check a leg kick.

 If competition formats stay rigidly separated, specialists can survive longer in their protected environments.
-My prediction assumes the general trend toward combat sports cross-training continues accelerating—which depends on coaching culture, athlete preferences, and gym economics that could shift.
+My prediction assumes the general trend toward combat sports cross-training continues accelerating, which depends on coaching culture, athlete preferences, and gym economics that could shift.

 The Bottom Line for Fighters and Coaches